 Trainees wanted: Career orientation in the care sector

 "The pandemic has made it clear how important nurses are for society.
-The opportunities for young people to gain exciting insights into this occupational group will help them to gain clarity about whether they want to learn these professions," explains Heike Döpke, Chairwoman of the Management Board of the Hanover Employment Agency.
+The opportunity for young people to gain exciting insights into this occupational group will help them to gain clarity about whether they want to learn these professions," explains Heike Döpke, Chairwoman of the Management Board of the Hanover Employment Agency.

-If you would like to find out more, you can find all the information about the nursing profession athttps://berufe-fuers-leben.de/.
+If you would like to find out more, you can find all the information about the nursing profession at https://berufe-fuers-leben.de/ .
 The newly launched website provides an overview of the training and also provides information about the project's fields of activity.

 A total of 25 trainees in their second year of training as nursing specialists are to become training ambassadors and promote their profession in general education schools - at eye level and in a practical way.